Bypass spam filtering for an email address or domain in Office 365

 Option 1 – Using Tenant Allow/Block List

-If you want to bypass a sender or domain from threat protection checks then you can use Tenant Allow/Block list from Microsoft 365 Defender portal.
+If you wish to exempt a sender or domain from threat protection checks, you can utilize the Tenant Allow/Block list from the Microsoft 365 Defender portal.

-You can add any domain or email address into the Block list without the need of Submitting a sample email message to Microsoft.
-But for adding a sender to allow list, you need to Submit a copy of email message to Microsoft team.
+You can add any domain or email address to the Block list without submitting a sample email message to Microsoft.
+However, when adding a sender to the Allow list, you’ll need to submit a copy of the email message to the Microsoft team.

-Microsoft will analyse the email header information along with other attributes in the email to check if the email is a false positive or false negative.
-Depending upon the options selected at the time of sample submission, the email will be allowed for specified number of days.
+Microsoft will analyze the email header information and other attributes to determine whether it’s a false positive or negative.
+Depending on the options selected during sample submission, the email will be allowed for a specified number of days.

-You cannot allow a sender or domain from Tenant Allow list for unlimited time.
-Once the deadline expires, the Allowed sender will be removed from the rule.
+You cannot keep a sender or domain on the Tenant Allow list for an unlimited duration.
+The allowed sender will be removed from the rule when the deadline expires.

 • Under Email & collaboration > Policies & rules.